A person sitting at a desk with a laptop, smiling in a spacious, bright room with multiple windows and medical equipment.

 Do you have a passion for helping others overcome physical challenges?
 A career as a physical therapist assistant (PTA) might be the perfect fit for you.
 PTAs work under the supervision of licensed physical therapists, helping clients of all ages improve mobility, strength, and overall quality of life through personalized care and rehabilitation exercises.

-Our PTA degree program provides students with the skills and knowledge to assist physical therapists in a variety of medical settings, including:
+Our PTA degree program provides students with the skills and knowledge to assist physical therapists in a variety of medical settings, including outpatient clinics, rehabilitation centers, hospitals, skilled nursing facilities, private practices, home health agencies, schools, and athletics facilities.

-With PTA programs offered in key locations, students gain both local connections and a nationally recognized education that opens doors to rewarding careers.
+With PTA programs in Wisconsin, New York (Orchard Park & Syracuse), and Ohio, students gain both local connections and a nationally recognized education that opens doors to rewarding careers.

 Through in-depth coursework and four clinical experiences, our program blends theoretical learning with practical application.
 Students gain expertise in patient care techniques, including electrotherapy, therapeutic massage, and exercise-based rehabilitation.
 This hands-on training ensures graduates are prepared to offer client-centered care in diverse healthcare environments.

-Upon completing the physical therapy assistant program, graduates will have the educational foundation to take licensure exams, including the NPTE.
+Upon completing the physical therapist assistant program, graduates will have the educational foundation to take the NPTE licensure exam.
 Becoming a licensed PTA is the key to working in this dynamic field, and Bryant & Stratton College provides the preparation needed to succeed.
 Students are also encouraged to join professional organizations like the American Physical Therapy Association to stay connected to industry advancements.

-Use our interactive map to explore campus locations near you, find contact information, and discover how our PTA degree program can help you achieve your career aspirations in Ohio, New York, Wisconsin, and beyond.
+Use our interactive map to explore PTA degree program locations near you, find contact information, and learn more about our local campuses.
+Discover how our physical therapy assistant programs in Wisconsin, Ohio, and New York can help you achieve your career aspirations.

 Whether it’s online, on-campus, or remote, our programs are designed to offer flexible learning options for your degree.